123MwanjeMike/Container-deployer/README.md

 ## Technical decisions
 - The application will only deploy docker containers
 - The container will be deployed to kubernetes
-- The client and server are both managed differently by the yarn package manager to support seperate and independent development of each.

 ## Approach and next steps
 The user enters their container url at the client interfacing application, that sends it to the backend.